A Simplified Approach To Dental Insurance and Billing

 From an Office Manager’s perspective, one of my biggest reasons for not wanting to outsource insurance and billing is that I enjoy that whole part of my job.
 I’m kind of a nerd that way.
 So much of what we do is patient-related and peopley, and I look forward to the administrative side that’s focused and challenging.
 If you take that out of the job description things get monotonous pretty quickly.

 There are no special formulas that work for every practice 100% of the time.
 Use my tips as a guide to simplify what you already do.
-Sometimes making things a little less complicated is all you need to keep things on track.
+Sometimes making things a little less complicated is all you need to stay on track.

 ‘Simplicity is the ultimate sophistication.’ ~ Leonardo da Vinci